sushpal1725/Send-Digital-trees/README.md

 Performed Funnel Analysis and Cohort Analysis( first and last 30 days) in SQL and Python.
 Performed Prediction Analysis to predict, Send-a-Tree possibly reaching the 25,000 free-tree sends per day, 10,000 super tree sends per day, 35,000 registrants per day.

-Performed Ramdon Forest Classification for classifying the error phone type records into iOS or Android-based on free_tree_sends, super_tree_sends, and source types as features. © 2020 GitHub, Inc.
+Feature engineered with available data and ordinal encoding the feauture data and then performed various classification algorithms for classifying the error phone type records into iOS or Android-based on free_tree_sends, super_tree_sends, location and sources as features.